ultimatecoder/ultimatecoder.github.io/_posts/2017-03-14-pycon-pune-2017-a-wonderful-python-experience.md

 The road is impressively smooth.
 You will encounter beautiful mountains of [Lonavla](https://en.wikipedia.org/wiki/Lonavla).
 The task of moving from Pune to Mumbai airport, receive Katie and come back to Pune completed in almost 13 hours.
-I left from Pune around 4.30 PM and came back nearby 5 AM morning.
+I left from Pune around 4.30 PM and came back nearby 5 AM next day early morning.

 #### Illness during conference